omeka/Documentation/source/Reference/libraries/Omeka/Plugin/Loader.rst

         Register a plugin so that it can be accessed by other plugins (if necessary) during the load process.

-        There should only be a single instance of a plugin per directory name.
-        Registering a plugin more than once, i.e. loading a plugin again after the first time failed, will not cause a problem as long as the same instance was registered.
+        There should only be a single instance of a plugin per directory name.Registering a plugin more than once, i.e. loading a plugin again after thefirst time failed, will not cause a problem as long as the same instancewas registered.

         :param Plugin $plugin: Record of plugin to register.
         :returns: void